Netgate/frr/doc/user/pim.rst

    Set the IGMP version used on this interface.
 The default value is 3.

-.. index:: ip multicat boundary oil WORD
+.. index:: ip multicast boundary oil WORD
-.. clicmd:: ip multicat boundary oil WORD
+.. clicmd:: ip multicast boundary oil WORD

    Set a pim multicast boundary, based upon the WORD prefix-list.
 If a pim join or IGMP report is received on this interface and the Group is denied by the prefix-list, PIM will ignore the join or report.

+.. index:: ip igmp last-member-query-count (1-7)
+.. clicmd:: ip igmp last-member-query-count (1-7)

+   Set the IGMP last member query count.
+The default value is 2. 'no' form of this command is used to to configure back to the default value.

+.. index:: ip igmp last-member-query-interval (1-255)
+.. clicmd:: ip igmp last-member-query-interval (1-255)

+   Set the IGMP last member query interval in deciseconds.
+The default value is 10 deciseconds. 'no' form of this command is used to to configure back to the default value.

+.. index:: ip mroute INTERFACE A.B.C.D [A.B.C.D]
+.. clicmd:: ip mroute INTERFACE A.B.C.D [A.B.C.D]

+   Set a static multicast route for a traffic coming on the current interface to be forwarded on the given interface if the traffic matches the group address and optionally the source address.

 .. _pim-multicast-rib-insertion: